Group of students woking on laptops and a worksheet

 • Official academic transcripts from all institutions attended

-• A 500-700 word statement describing the educational challenges you have encountered in your work and how you think the Ed.S. program might help you overcome those challenges.
-You are encouraged to review the available course listings and mention a few specific courses from the instructional technology program, or other graduate areas, that would be relevant to your goals
+• A 500-700 word essay describing the challenges you have encountered in your work and how you think the program might help you overcome them.
+You’re encouraged to describe how specific courses from the instructional technology program or other graduate areas would be relevant to your goals

 • One letter of recommendation from a current administrator